SohamDesai27/SohamDesai27/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- With a background as a Software Engineer- DevOps at Casepoint LLC (Surat, Gujarat, IN) from April 2021 to December 2022, I honed my skills in designing CI/CD pipelines, orchestrating multi-container deployments using Docker and Kubernetes, and supporting cloud migrations that resulted in significant cost savings.
+- As a Software Engineer with Casepoint LLC in India from April 2021 to December 2022, I specialized in software development and in DevOps while building CI/CD pipelines, managing Docker and Kubernetes deployments, and helping with cost-effective cloud migrations.
-- Seeking further growth, I transitioned to become a Master's student at Arizona State University, specializing in Information Technology with a focus on Information Systems Management.
-- Concurrently, at ASU, I've worked as a part-time Technology Consultant with ASU Enterprise Technology (Phoenix, AZ) during summer break, where I've employed project management tools like Jira and Excel for effective project planning and execution.
+- I'm now a Master's student at Arizona State University, focusing on Information Systems Management.
+Alongside my studies, I've been a part-time Technology Consultant with ASU Enterprise Technology in Phoenix.
+I've used tools like Jira and Excel for effective project management.
-- Currently working as a part-time Business Operation Analyst at ASU College of Health Solutions, I've been instrumental in enhancing data-driven decision-making.
-I've created insightful Tableau dashboards and Excel pivot charts to uncover vital trends and patterns, improving our ability to make informed choices.
-Additionally, I've streamlined communication by reintroducing the ServiceNow ticketing system, ensuring that concerns from different departments are efficiently addressed.
+- Currently, I'm working part-time as a Business Operation Analyst at ASU College of Health Solutions.
+I've improved decision-making with data analysis and machine learning to extract data-driven insights.
-- I've leveraged my skills in project management and data analysis while actively contributing to team building and organizational improvements.
-My journey has been driven by a passion for continuous learning and growth.
+- Throughout my journey, I've been committed to learning, team building, and making organizations better.

 - 👨‍💻 All of my projects are available at [https://github.com/SohamDesai27](https://github.com/SohamDesai27)